Serkan80/api-management/README.md

 On the Dashboard click: `Subsriptions > New Subscription` to add a subscription.

-- Name: the name for the subscription, usually the name of a team or organisation.
+- __Name__: the name for the subscription, usually the name of a team or organisation.
-- User accounts: a comma separated list of accounts, that belong to this subscription.
+- __User accounts__: a comma separated list of accounts, that belong to this subscription.
 This is needed when a team member wants to view his subscription via the dashboard.
 Max.
 20 accounts allowed.
-- End date: a date in the future to end the subscription (not mandatory), if the subscription is temporary.
+- __End date__: a date in the future to end the subscription (not mandatory), if the subscription is temporary.

 #### Adding APIs to a Subscription